YoavBenRaph/Hand-Volume-Control/README.md

 ## 🖐️ Gesture-Based Volume Control with OpenCV & MediaPipe

--Control your system volume using hand gestures captured via webcam!
+- Control your system volume using hand gestures captured via webcam!
 This project uses **MediaPipe** for hand tracking and **Pycaw** to interface with the system's audio settings.

 ## 🎯 Features